lvbealr/MandelbrotSet/README.md

 ## ⏱️ Operating time study <a name = "time"></a>

-> [!NOTE]
+### 🖥️ Test Environment Specifications:
-> The project was run on an 12th Gen Intel(R) Core(TM) i5-1235U (10 Cores, 12 Threads, Alder Lake, AVX2 support).
+  + CPU: 12th Gen Intel® Core™ i5-1235U (4+8) @ 4.40GHz (10 Cores, 12 Threads, Alder Lake, AVX2 support)
+  + RAM: 16GB DDR4 (3200 MT/s)
+  + OS: Arch Linux 6.13.5-arch1-1 x86-64
+  + Compiler: g++ (GCC) 14.2.1
+  + Resolution: 800x600 pixels
+  + Max Iterations: 256
+  + Test Protocol: 100 frames rendered 100 times per configuration

 First, we analyze the performance of the standard implementation depending on compiler optimizations.
-Tests were conducted at a resolution of `800x600` pixels, `MAX_ITER = 256`. **100 frames** were rendered **100 times**.
 The [graphics/default.py](https://github.com/lvbealr/MandelbrotSet/blob/main/graphics/default.py) and [graphics/comparison.py](https://github.com/lvbealr/MandelbrotSet/blob/main/graphics/comparison.py) files calculate data for comparing the performance of **compiler-only optimizations on the naive version** and the **array-optimized** and **AVX256-optimized** versions, respectively.
 For each iteration number, the arithmetic mean of execution time over all frames is calculated, and the standard deviation is a measure of data dispersion.
 Ideally, we should get at least an **8-fold** increase.
 Will it work?

 First, let's see how well the compiler works: how much can it optimize the code?